P106M vs Iris Pro Graphics P555

 We couldn't decide between Iris Pro Graphics P555 and P106M.
 We've got no test results to judge.

-Be aware that Iris Pro Graphics P555 is a desktop card while P106M is a notebook one.
+Be aware that Iris Pro Graphics P555 is a desktop graphics card while P106M is a mobile workstation one.

 We selected several comparisons of graphics cards with performance close to those reviewed, providing you with more options to consider.